Shopify VS Woocommerce: Which ecommerce platform is th best?

 Shipping & Notifications

-Both platforms offer a wealth of plugins and integrations to extend the functionality of your store.
+Both platforms offer a wealth of plugins, extensions, software, and integrations to extend the functionality of your store.
 Also, being the two leading ecommerce platforms all major software companies will usually provide native integrations too.

 Woocommerce

 Woocommerce offers over 50,000 plugins however the platform as a whole relies very heavily on this.
 Too many plugins on a site can cause issues if conflicts between code occur.
-Woocommerce does have a number of very powerful and respectable plugins however we advise caution.
+Woocommerce does have several very powerful and respectable plugins however we advise caution.
 Woocommerce is an open-source platform meaning almost anyone can create an app - always ensure app choice is carefully chosen to avoid security issues and bugs.
+Some state that WooCommerce plugins are challenging as it's difficult to know which are high quality, also the fact they will conflict with one another and as they get new updates the store can be affected.

 Shopify